The average shopping cart abandonment rate is 69.57%.

 Let’s put that into context.
 If 100 of your customers add items to their baskets, almost 70 of them will never complete the checkout process.

-Failing to convince these engaged shoppers to convert is a lost opportunity.
+Failing to convince these engaged shoppers to convert is a lost opportunity for online retailers.

 Your marketing and on-site efforts have got them all the way through the buyer’s funnel to the stage where their adding products to their basket, but you’ve lost them at the final hurdle.